fediaFedia/Omnimo/readme.md

-Omnimo UI for Rainmeter
+ iOmnimo UI for Rainmeter
 =======================

 What is Omnimo?
 ---------------

 **Omnimo** is a Windows Phone 7 inspired multifunctional interactive desktop information center based on Rainmeter.
 This suite will turn your desktop into a productive and attractive work area, delivering only the information you need.
 Every interactive tile gives you various information/settings at a glance, and can be easily customized to your needs.
 Unlike the initial Metro design, Omnimo gives you limitless customization potential, you can customize just about every aspect of it!
+It was the best when windows 8 wasn't arrived.

 More info on our [website][web].